When is MTG Arena Standard Rotation Happening in 2019?

-Rotation happens in 2019 when the set after Core Set 2020 is released, called Throne of Eldraine (codenamed “Archery”) – slated to be released Fall 2019 (end of September).
+Rotation happens in 2019 when the set after Core Set 2020 is released on September 26, 2019, called Throne of Eldraine (codenamed “Archery”).
 That means the sets on the first column of the table above will be “rotated out”, and will not be playable in Standard.

 |Guilds of Ravnica||Throne of Eldraine|